Posted on

 Cons of PayPal Subscriptions

-• Setting up PayPal for subscriptions could be a little complicated for people who have no knowledge of using the platform.
+• Setting up PayPal for subscriptions can be a little complicated for people who don’t use the platform.

 • Upgrading or downgrading plans is an erroneous task.